-This goes through the Committee on Academic Standards and Policy d.
+d.
 All standing, special, and continuing committees report annually on their activities to the Faculty Meeting.

 e.
-The selection of the faculty committee members is determined by each Division or School as agreed upon by that unit and overseen by the Division Head or equivalent each school.
-All standing University Committees will have one member selected from each of the Divisions (Creative Arts, Humanities, Sciences, Social Sciences), one from Heller and one from IBS.
+The selection of the faculty committee members is determined by each Division or School as agreed upon by that unit and overseen by the Division Head or equivalent in each school.
+All standing University Committee will have one member selected from each of the Divisions (Creative Arts, Humanities, Sciences, Social Sciences), one from Heller and one from IBS.
 In Arts & Sciences, the Division Heads are responsible for the selection of faculty members to each of the standing University Committees as well as the Arts & Sciences Committees.
 At Heller, the Chair of the Education Steering Committee is responsible for the selection of faculty members to each of the standing University Committees.
 At IBS, the individual responsible for academic programs is responsible the selection of faculty members to the standing University Committees.
-The Provost's office will provide a list of voting-eligible faculty on the first day of classes for each semester to each Division Head and equivalent in each school.
+The Provost's office will provide a list of voting-eligible faculty at the first day of classes for each semester to each Division Head and equivalent in each school.
+The Provost's office may provide updates after the add/drop period based on change in status for faculty.